nickprock/influencer/README.md

 # Influencer Centrality

-The algorithm in this package is inspired about the paper **"Detecting Topic Authoritative Social Media Users: a Multilayer Network Approach"**.
+The algorithm in this package is inspired by the paper **"Detecting Topic Authoritative Social Media Users: a Multilayer Network Approach"**.

-In this paper, the authors propose a method capable to find influential users by exploiting the contents of the messages posted by them to express opinions on items, by modeling these contents with a three-layer network.
+In this paper, the authors propose a method capable of finding influential users by exploiting the contents of the messages posted by them to express opinions on items, by modeling these contents with a three-layer network.

-The [full paper](http://staff.icar.cnr.it/pizzuti/pubblicazioni/IEEETM2017.pdf) and [other materials](http://staff.icar.cnr.it/pizzuti/codice/SocialAU/readme.html) are avaible on [*ICAR-CNR*](https://www.icar.cnr.it/) website.
+The [full paper](http://staff.icar.cnr.it/pizzuti/pubblicazioni/IEEETM2017.pdf) and [other materials](http://staff.icar.cnr.it/pizzuti/codice/SocialAU/readme.html) are available on [*ICAR-CNR*](https://www.icar.cnr.it/) website.

-I try to develop an algorithm like **SocialAU** using [**JAX**](https://github.com/google/jax), [**PyTorch**](https://pytorch.org/) and [**NumPy**](https://numpy.org/) for calculations between tensors.
+This package provides a PyTorch-based implementation of the **SocialAU** algorithm for efficient tensor calculations.

 <br>